-The CLKSelPol check box needs to be checked if using the CLK is selected as primary source and if CLK sel pin low like in Figure 5b.
+The CLKSel Polarity check box needs to be checked if using the CLK is selected as primary source and if CLK sel pin low like in Figure 5b.
 The timing commander will display the selected source based on the selection.
-The En_Buff box will be then enabled.

 Figure 5b.
-Input clock Pin Selection
+Input Clock Pin Selection

-5. Input Frequency Fraction box - - Input clock can be entered as a fraction if fraction box is checked and Fraction word is clicked as shown in figured 5c below.
+Input Frequency Fraction box- Input clock can be entered as a fraction if fraction box is checked and Fraction word is clicked as shown in Figure 5c below.

 The calculation button will give the final frequency that will be entered in the input box.

 The fraction can be used for both Xtal and CLKin inputs.